HeatherAn/recommended-coding-practices/11-Merging-Or-Rebasing-Branches.md

 Since you did not modify the *main* while working on `feature_1`, this merge will happen **without any conflicts**.

-Once the merge has happened you will see the changes applied in `feature_1` sort-of "copy-pasted" at the tip of the *local main* branch (with the same commit hashes as in `feature_1`).
+Once the merge has happened, you will see the changes applied in `feature_1` sort-of "copy-pasted" at the tip of the *local main* branch (with the same commit hashes as in `feature_1`).
 Now you can decide whether to keep the `feature_1` branch or delete it.
 If you want to delete it, you can do so by typing:

 ```
 git branch -d feature_1